evanwills/Arduino_TimedButton/README.md

 __NOTE:__ `makePinModePullup()` should only be called once, during setup. _(Has no additional affect if called multiple times on a single button object.)_

 ### `static void makePinModeAlwaysPullup()`
-Makes all buttons `INPUT_PULLUP` at instantiation.
-This only affects buttons that are instantiated after `SimpleButton::makePinModeAlwaysPullup()` is called. _(Has no additional affect if called multiple times)_
+Makes all new buttons `INPUT_PULLUP` at instantiation.
+This only affects buttons that are instantiated after `SimpleButton::makePinModeAlwaysPullup()` is called. _(Has no additional affect if called multiple times.
+Buttons instantiated before this is called will not change)_

 ## Using Multiple Modes on a single physical button